 PolyU Library provides access to a sizeable serials collection, both in print and electronic formats.
-This collection is usually separated into several major groups:
+The collection include:

 Popular Magazines: covered short articles written by journalists, staff or freelance writers on current events, news, opinions and topics of general interests.

 Professional or Trade Journals: usually written by staff writers or specialists of a particular business, industry or organization to update interested parties on the latest industry trends, new products or techniques, and organizational news.

 Scholarly Journals: mostly authored by professors, researchers and students that focus on frontier research projects, theories, and methodologies.
 Most scholarly publications are peer-reviewed which means that their articles have gone through a critique and approval processes by the subject experts before publication.
 To know whether a journal is peer-reviewed, refer to the tips at Check whether the journal is peer-reviewed.

 AND combines search terms so that each result contains all of the terms.
 AND narrows your search. e.g.:youth AND drug finds articles that contain both youth and drug.